 So, this blog is about my Bungee Jump Wedding

-The reasons are simple, it’s partly to say a big ‘Thank You’ to all the people (and their companies) that helped us on the way; partly to give you an insight to who I am and what I’m like; partly to put correct some of the errors the papers made (yes, my Wedding was worthy of press and TV, apparently, having a Bungee Jump Wedding is news worthy…) and I got married a few hundred miles from home, so it kind of fits!
+The reasons are simple really.
+Firstly, it’s to say a big ‘Thank You’ to all the people (and their companies) that helped us on the way.
+Also to give you an insight to who I am and what I’m like and correct some of the errors the papers made (yes, my Wedding was worthy of press and TV, apparently having a Bungee Jump Wedding is news worthy…) Plus, I got married a few hundred miles from home, so it kind of fits in with travel!

 I won’t go into too much detail, as I’m sure no one wants a full diary entry on this!
-But the parts that let you know what kind of person I am will be included.
+But I’ll give you a brief overview.